-Each year there is an annual judging of each allotment to see how well each allotmenteer is doing.
-Prizes and certificates are awarded for the best kept allotments.
+Each year, there is an annual judging of each allotment to see how well each allotmenteer is doing.
+Prizes and certificates are awarded for the best-kept allotments.
+Usually, an external judge is appointed to make these judgments.
+In the event of a tie for the best allotment, the judge decides whether there is an overall winner.

 Judging Criteria